Sharnitha/DependencyInjectionRepository/README.md

     services.Add(new ServiceDescriptor(typeof(IMyDependency), new MyDependency(),ServiceLifetime.Singleton));

- 2. Transisent (Use case : when we need to create stateless service):
+ 2. Transient (Use case : when we need to create stateless service):

      services.Add(new ServiceDescriptor(typeof(IMyDependency), new MyDependency(),ServiceLifetime.Transient));